 Number of domestic violence incidents in a month

-Number of times juveniles needed to be restrained during tenure at correctional facility
+Number of times juveniles needed to be restrained during tenure at a correctional facility

 Number of infected plants per transect